Tasman Jon Wolfgang Kleingeld Tjapaltjarri

 (Walmajarri, Western Australia)

-Tasman’s artwork is a reflection of his family’s strong connection to country.
-They feature totems, totemic designs and reference important Dreamtime stories.
+Tasman Jon Wolfgang Kleingeld Tjapaltjarri’s artworks are a reflection of his family’s strong and inherited connection to country.
+They feature totems, totemic designs and references to important Dreamtime stories.

-Tasman describes the cultural and community significance of these stories by explaining that “spirits are there to guide us on Mother Earth to be the best we can.”Link to “Spirit Men” Exhibition at the Royal Adelaide Hospital
+Tasman describes the cultural and community significance of these stories by explaining that “spirits are there to guide us on Mother Earth to be the best we can.

 Link to Walala Tjapaltjarri